code-ga/TUI-AirDrop/README.md

 # TUI-AirDrop 🚀

+> ⚠️ **Important Notice:** Ensure your firewall allows incoming connections from
+> public networks to private networks, as the app requires this for peer
+> discovery and file transfers across different network configurations.

 A powerful, secure, and beautiful Terminal User Interface (TUI) file-sharing application designed for local networks.
 Think of it as AirDrop, but for your terminal.